 -

-- Working knowledge of the domestic violence and social service fields and the major practices and problems of their agencies.
+Knowledge of the domestic violence and social service fields and the major practices and problems of their agencies

 This position provides supervision and support to families who have experienced domestic violence and who need assistance in re-establishing or maintaining a safe, healthy, non-violent relationship between their children and the non-custodial parent.